 Norton vs. Sophos: which is better?

-One of the main differences when comparing Norton vs. Sophos is that Norton offers so many plans to fit different needs.
+One of the main differences between Norton vs. Sophos is that Norton offers several tiers with various amounts of cybersecurity features.
 You can cover one to 10 devices and all of the plans come standard with antivirus protection, cloud backup, and a password manager.

-Other than choosing the length of protection you want to buy, all of the Sophos plans have the same features.
+Other than choosing the length of your subscription term, all Sophos plans have the same features.
 If you’re new to antivirus software, Sophos makes choosing a plan easy.
 Every Sophos Home account protects up to 10 computers, so it may be better suited for large households.

 - Norton: Best for a cybersecurity suite